-Bethanne Vergean has been working in the field of early childhood for 15 years and has worked as a Disability and Behavioral Health Manager in center-based childcare ( School Readiness) , preschool ( Head Start), and a collaborative preschool special education classrooms in the head start programs.
+Bethanne has been working in the field of early childhood for 15 years and has worked as a Disability and Behavioral Health Manager in center-based childcare (School Readiness), preschool ( Head Start), and in collaborative preschool special education classrooms in the head start programs.
 Bethanne attended Quinnipiac University and Saint Joseph’s University with a focus on Healthcare Management and Early Childhood Special Education.

-Bethanne has provided professional development and technical assistance to staff and directors through Connecticut, her areas of professional development interest including Inclusion, Autism, Social and Emotional Curriculum and Medically Fragile children.
-Bethanne also worked in several community outreach and mentor coaching grants within Early Childhood programs.
-She currently provides Training and Technical Assistance for Early Childhood programs.
+She has also provided professional development and technical assistance to staff and directors through Connecticut.
+Her areas of professional development interest include inclusion, autism, social and emotional curriculum, and medically fragile children.
+Bethanne also worked as part of several community outreach and mentor coaching grants within early childhood programs.
+She currently provides training and technical assistance for early childhood programs.

 |Mailing Address||Center for Excellence in Developmental Disabilities | UConn Health|

 |Office Location||263 Farmington Avenue, Farmington, CT 06030 | MC 6222|